mustaphatidooyussif/takeaway-webtech/README.md

 ## HOW TO SUBMIT CODE
 ---------------------
-Please always create a pull request and  one of the team members as the reviewer before merging to master.
+Please always create a pull request and add one of the team members as the reviewer before merging to master.